 Dates are usually written in the day, month and year sequence.
 For example, 1 July 2012 or 1/7/12.

-The Tax year runs from 1st January to 31st December for all Mexican entities and there is no election.
+The tax year runs from 1st January to 31st December for all Mexican entities and there is no election.

-Residents that are working in Mexico must obtain a tax ID number (RFC) and a CURP (Uniform Population Control).
+Residents that are working in Mexico must obtain a tax ID number (RFC) and a CURP (Uniform Population Registry Code).
 Mexican employers are obligated to register all employees with the Mexican tax authorities.
-In practice, foreign individuals need to obtain the tax ID number directly from the authorities and a CURP from the Immigration Authorities.
-To obtain an RFC the individual must submit proof of tax domicile and a certified copy of the individual’s work permit visa.
+In practice, foreign individuals need to obtain the tax ID number directly from the tax authorities and a CURP from the immigration authorities.
+To obtain an RFC, the individual must submit proof of tax domicile and a certified copy of the individual’s work permit visa.

-The Income Tax Law defines concepts such as residence and source of wealth for purposes of determining those individuals and companies subject to this tax.
-All individuals or companies who, according to the Federal Fiscal Code, are considered “residents” in Mexico, must pay tax for all income they perceive in a general scale (worldwide income).
-Specific provisions of this Law define the cases in which income obtained by a non-resident in Mexican territory qualifies Mexico as the source of wealth, in which case, a Mexican final payment may be assessed on Mexican source income only.
+The income tax law defines concepts such as residence and source of wealth for purposes of determining those individuals and companies subject to this tax.
+All individuals or companies who, according to the Federal Fiscal Code, are considered “tax residents” in Mexico, must pay Mexican income tax on the basis of worldwide income.
+Specific provisions of this law define the cases in which income obtained by a non-resident in Mexican territory qualifies Mexico as the source of wealth, in which case, a Mexican final payment may be assessed on Mexican source income only.
 Furthermore, the network of over 50 tax treaties may provide relief to determine the non-tax residency qualification of an individual.

-The individual income tax (ISR) for a resident is calculated at graduated progressive rates that vary from 1.92% to 35%.
+The individual income tax (ISR) for a resident is calculated at graduated progressive rates that vary from 0% to 35%.
 The 35% rate is applied to annual income in excess of Ps$3,000,000 or approximately US$153,850 @fx19.50 pesos/1USD).
 A non-resident will be subject to individual income tax rates which range from 0%, 15% and up to 30% on salary income.

 There are 10 types of taxable income;